Peace Out of Pain: Plot

 It is November 1918 and James and Hazel argue, it is implied that James strikes her, and Hazel runs out crying.
-When Rose comforts her on the stairs, she realises she has a temperature.
-Dr Foley soon comes round and tells Hazel that she has caught the Spanish flu that is currently a pandemic.
-She and James make up, but on 9 November 1918 Hazel dies at Eaton Place.
-Rose is greatly upset by her death.
+When Rose comforts her on the stairs, she realises that Hazel has a temperature.
+Dr Foley soon comes round and tells Hazel that she has caught the Spanish flu, currently a pandemic.
+Hazel and James make up, but on 9 November 1918 Hazel dies at Eaton Place.
+Rose is greatly upset.
 The funeral is held on 11 November, the day the war ends, at St Mark's Church in Wimbledon.
 Rose, Hudson, Mrs Bridges and Ruby attend while Edward and Daisy stay behind.
-Daisy wants to start a new life outside of service and wants to give two weeks notice, but Edward is more hesitant.
+Daisy wants to start a new life outside of service and wants to give two weeks' notice, but Edward is more hesitant.
 That evening, James insists that Georgina, who had been sent home from France due to exhaustion, go to an Armistice Party, while Edward, Daisy and Ruby also go out and celebrate.

-Meanwhile, Virginia Hamilton sends a letter to Richard saying she'll be arriving in London with her two children that evening.
-Richard rushes to meet her, and at dinner that evening she agrees to marry him, he having asked her via a letter, and they plan to move to Hyde Park after their marriage.
-Rose discovers that she has been left £1200 following Gregory's death.
+Meanwhile, Virginia Hamilton sends a letter to Richard saying she will be arriving in London with her two children that evening.
+Richard rushes to meet her, and at dinner that evening she agrees to marry him, he having asked her by letter.
+They plan to move north of Hyde Park after their marriage.
+Rose discovers she has been left £1200 following Gregory's death.